NeuronMLP: Efficient LLM Inference via Singular Value Decomposition Compression and Tiling on AWS Trainium: Design

-\textbf{Focus on MLP in LLM.} A typical transformer layer in LLM consists of the attention and MLP, both of which employ matmul.
-We apply \name to MLP because of the following two reasons.
-First, the parameters in MLP account for the majority of parameters in LLM.
-For example, in Llama-3.1-8B, the parameters in MLP takes 70\% of the overall parameters.
-Hence, working on MLP can bring larger reduction in inference time and LLM size.
-Second, applying \name to attention and MLP, we find big loss in LLM accuracy, even though we go through rigorous fine-tuning process to restore accuracy.
-Hence, we apply \name to MLP alone.
+A typical transformer layer in LLMs consists of self-attention and MLP layers, both of which rely heavily on matrix multiplication.
+We apply \name to the MLP module for two primary reasons.
+First, MLP layers account for the majority of parameters in LLMs and are composed of higher-dimensional matrices as shown in Section~\ref{sec:data_movement}.
+Therefore, optimizing the MLP yields more significant reductions in both inference latency and model size.
+Second, when extending \name to both attention and MLP modules, we observe a substantial degradation in model accuracy, despite applying extensive fine-tuning to recover performance.
+As a result, we restrict the application of \name to the MLP layers only.